arsmentis/arsmentis/source/about/index.markdown

 About Ars Mentis
 ----------------

 I started Ars Mentis in 2009 with the idea that technology should enrich lives, not complicate them.
 Since then, the company and client list have both grown.
-From designing a database for one of the world’s largest law repositories to creating an online employment application for for a family-owned cleaning business, I’ve created solutions for a broad range of clients.
+From designing a database for one of the world’s largest law repositories to creating an online employment application for a family-owned cleaning business, I’ve created solutions for a broad range of clients.
 Open communication and high standards are integral to my business philosophy.

 All problems have solutions.
 Let me solve yours.